Palliative care - shortness of breathDyspnea - end-of-life; Hospice care - shortness of breath

 - Problems with the heart, kidneys, or liver

-At the end of life, it is common to feel short of breath.
-You may or may not have this symptom.
-Talk to your nurse or doctor so you are prepared.
+With serious illnesses or at the end of life, it is common to feel short of breath.
+You may or may not experience it.
+Talk to your health care team so you know what to expect.

 With shortness of breath you might feel: